 WARNING:Never attempt to change the radiator whilst the cooling system is hot or pressurised, as this could result in serious injury.

 It is vital that you do not mix radiator coolants.
 Otherwise a dangerous chemical cocktail will occur which could destroy your new radiator through internal corrosion.
-The coolant that we have provided to you is approved and will protect your vehicle if you follow these instructions faithfully.

 (If your vehicle is still within the manufacturer’s warranty period, we advise that you should use the manufacturer’s recommended coolant to avoid any future claim being declined in the event of a cooling system failure).